 24 – Stop Saying I Can’t.
 Sometimes it is more of a mental battle than it is a physical one, so stop saying “I Can’t” and say “I can’t do that yet”.
 Obviously this doesn’t apply to everything, but don’t say you can’t run 5km, when it is just something that you can’t do right now.

 25 – Cut Out The Negative People.
-Unfortunately this isn’t always an option for everyone, but seeing less of those friends that are not supportive and just bring you down can make a big difference.
+Unfortunately this isn’t always an option for everyone, but seeing less of those friends that are not supportive and just bring you down can make a big difference to your mental health.

 26 – Listen To Your Body.
 If you are hungry, then eat, but try to distinguish between physical hunger and mental hunger.
 Also listen to your body when it needs rest.
 Just because you have a workout scheduled, doesn’t mean you have to do it if you really need to rest.

 27 – Reward Yourself.
 If you reach a goal, like running a personal best, then reward yourself for that.
-I always try to not reward myself with food and choose something like new shoes instead.
+Celebrate the big and small things.

 28 – Buy Yourself Some Nice Workout Clothes.
 This one kind of follows on from the one above, but I find that if I feel good in my workout clothes, then I am more likely to workout.
 The brighter the better for me too – I really love Helly Hansen for workout clothes.

 29 – Stop Comparing Yourself To Others.
 The only person you are in competition with is yourself.
 Just try to set personal bests and don’t worry about what other people are doing.
 Sure, you can be inspired by others but we are all very different and we all go at a difference pace.

 30 – Deal With Emotional Eating.
 If you find yourself eating when you are sad, even though you are not hungry, then you are not alone.
 It can feel like a vicious cycle, but keeping an emotional eating diary can really help.
 Take a look at my tips on How To Deal With Emotional Eating.